waii-ai/waii-sdk-py/README.md

 You can either like an generated query by specifying `query_uuid` (the `uuid` from `GeneratedQuery, not the id from run query).

 Or, you can specify `ask` and `query` to like a query.

+Important: `rewrite_question` is optional, if you set it to True (default), the system will rewrite the ask based on query and the ask.
+Why we do this because sometimes the ask itself is wrong, ambiguous, etc. and we want to make sure the ask is clear.
+However, sometimes you may want to keep the original ask, you can set it to False.

 Examples: